polkadot-developers/substrate-docs/content/md/en/docs/test/benchmark.md

 It is important to understand the computational resources required to execute different functions—including runtime functions like `on_initialize` and `verify_unsigned`—to keep the runtime safe and to enable the runtime to include or exclude transactions based on the resources available.

-The ability to include or exclude transactions based on available resources ensures that the runtime can continue to produce and import block without service interruptions.
+The ability to include or exclude transactions based on available resources ensures that the runtime can continue to produce and import blocks without service interruptions.
 For example, if you have a function call that requires particularly intensive computation, executing the call might exceed the maximum time allowed for producing or importing a block, disrupting the block handling process or stopping blockchain progress altogether.
 Benchmarking helps you validate that the execution time required for different functions is within reasonable boundaries.

 Similarly, a malicious user might attempt to disrupt network service by repeatedly executing a function call that requires intensive computation or that doesn't accurately reflect the computation it requires.
 If the cost for executing a function call doesn't accurately reflect the computation involved, there's no incentive to deter a malicious user from attacking the network.
-Because benchmarking helps you evaluate the weight associated with executing transactions, it also helps you to determine transaction fees for calls that represent the resources consumed by executing a transaction on the blockchain.
+Because benchmarking helps you evaluate the weight associated with executing transactions, it also helps you to determine appropriate transaction fees.
+Based on your benchmarks, you can set fees that represent the resources consumed by executing specific calls on the blockchain.

 ## Developing a linear model